josmaf/GettingAndCleaningData/CodeBook.md

 - File ("tidi.txt") with:
 	- Activity Name and Subject ID columns.
-	- Average (of each mean and stantard deviation variable) for each activity name and each subject.
+	- Average (of each mean and stantard deviation variables) for each activity name and each subject.